adao/tonydao.pro/src/_thoughts/2024-02-01-protectors.md

 I'm sure it happens differently for each person , and at different points in our lives .
 But it's a poignant point, I'm sure .

 We're born into the world with so many protectors .
-Our parents , siblings , aunts , uncles , friends of the family .
+Our parents , siblings , aunts , uncles , family friends .

 As we grow older , we have less need for them .
 We grow further apart , and we grow away from them .